-- (a) RAP/FRAP and/or RAS.
-RAP/FRAP and/or RAS mix designs shall be submitted for verification.
-If additional RAP/FRAP stockpiles are tested and found that no more than 20 percent of the results, as defined under "Testing" herein, are outside of the control tolerances set for the original RAP/FRAP stockpile and HMA mix design, and meets all of the requirements herein, the additional RAP/FRAP stockpiles may be used in the original mix design at the percent previously verified. - (b) RAS.
+(a) FRAP and/or RAS.
+FRAP and /or RAS mix designs shall be submitted for verification.
+If additional FRAP or RAS stockpiles are tested and found to be within tolerance, as defined under "Evaluation of Tests" herein, and meet all requirements herein, the additional FRAP or RAS stockpiles may be used in the original design at the percent previously verified.

+(b) RAS.
 Type 1 and Type 2 RAS are not interchangeable in a mix design.
 A RAS stone bulk specific gravity (Gsb) of 2.300 shall be used for mix design purposes.

 1031.08 HMA Production.
-HMA production utilizing RAP/FRAP and/or RAS shall be as follows.
+HMA production utilizing FRAP and/or RAS shall be as follows.